tembo-io/website/src/content/blog/2023-12-18-introducing-pg_vectorize/index.md

 No management, no migrating data, no extra services or teams to hire.
 You can add vector search right now, with none of the hassle.

 And if you don't like the defaults that have been supplied by pg_vectorize, you can override just about everything.
-You can transform your search query data manually via `vectorize.transform_embeddings()`, change the index on the table, and craft your own similarity search using pg vector directly.
+You can transform your search query data manually via `vectorize.transform_embeddings()`, change the index on the table, and craft your own similarity search using pgvector directly.
 It's all open source, and you can use it the way that fits best for you.

 ## What Else Can It Do?

 As you can imagine, quite a bit.
-The platform is powered by open source Postgres and Postgres extensions; pg vector, pg_vectorize, pgmq, and pg_cron and you have full access to all of these.
+The platform is powered by the open source Postgres and Postgres extensions pgvector, pg_vectorize, pgmq, and pg_cron; you have full access to all of these along with many other extensions installable through the [Trunk extension registry](https://pgt.dev).
 You can change the index if you want, query the embeddings directly or change any of the parameters of these extensions.
 But if you just want to have vector search handled for you, then all you have to do is those two function calls.

-In other words…60 seconds.
+In other words… 60 seconds.
 That’s all it takes to try it out for yourself.

-Come to [cloud.tembo.io](https://cloud.tembo.io) and create a vector db or install pg_vectorize on any instance in Tembo for yourself—and while you're at it, visit the [pg_vectorize repo](https://github.com/tembo-io/pg_vectorize) and give it a star!
+Come to [cloud.tembo.io](https://cloud.tembo.io) and create a vector database or install pg_vectorize on any instance in Tembo for yourself—and while you're at it, visit the [pg_vectorize repo](https://github.com/tembo-io/pg_vectorize) and give it a star!

 Want to use an open source model instead of using OpenAI to generate your embeddings?
 We have something coming up for you—stay tuned!